TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Editors/Index.rst

 .. important::

-   This video is for TYPO3 8, but you will find that most of what is covered applies to TYPO3 9 as well.
+   This video is for TYPO3 8, but you will find that most of what is covered also applies to TYPO3 9.

 You may also want to check out the
 `TYPO3 YouTube channel <https://www.youtube.com/user/typo3/videos>`__